ibmresearchuk/discovery-service-with-personality-insights/README.md

 - filter: A cacheable query that excludes any documents that don't mention the query content.
 Filter search results are not returned in order of relevance.
 - query: A query search returns all documents in your data set with full enrichments and full text in order of relevance.
 A query also excludes any documents that don't mention the query content.
 - count: The number of documents that you want returned in the response.
+- aggregation: an aggregation query returns the result of an operation on a set of documents

 More details on query strings can be found [here](https://www.ibm.com/watson/developercloud/doc/discovery/query-reference.html).

 ## Using Personality insights
 The IBM Watson&trade; Personality Insights service allows applications to derive insights about personality characteristics from social media, enterprise data, or other digital communications.
-This application can be used to analyse the personality of an individual using IBM Watson&trade; Personality Insights based on quotes retrieved from the IBM Watson&trade; Discovery service

-To use the IBM Watson&trade; Discovery Service together with the IBM Watson&trade; Personality Insights service, complete the following steps in addition to the Prerequisites steps stated above:
+To use the IBM Watson&trade; Discovery Service together with the IBM Watson&trade; Personality Insights service, complete the following steps in addition to the initial prerequisites above:
 1. Connect to Bluemix with the command line tool.

     ```sh